MagneticPanda/MARL-Social-Dilemmas/README.md

     You will need to download 2 sets of models.
 The first are the Melting Pot models for the background agents which is required if you run any 'scenario tests'.
 The second are the models which I trained for this research, which will govern the focal players' policies.

+    i.
 Download the [Melting Pot models](https://storage.googleapis.com/dm-meltingpot/meltingpot-assets-1.0.0.tar.gz) and extract the contents to meltingpot/assets/saved_models.
 Note, if you chose 1.a, this this might have already been done for you.

+    ii.
 Download my trained A3C, PPO, and R2D2 models from this [Google Drive link](https://drive.google.com/file/d/1Go5dJ2q7AWLE7fFu8C4QFwrPd8NIdWR7/view?usp=share_link).
     Extract the contents to the "testing" subdirectory (from step 3).
 You should now have two subfolders in the "testing" folder: "cu_ray_logs" and "pd_ray_logs" which contain the A3C, PPO, and R2D2 models for Clean Up and Prisoner's Dilemma respectively.

 9. (Optional) Install `ffmpeg` for environment recording